The Enigma of Life

 The Enigma of Life is the fifth studio album by the Norwegian gothic metal band Sirenia and their second with the Spanish vocalist Ailyn.
-It was released on 21 January 2011 through Nuclear Blast.
+It was released in Europe on 21 January 2011 through Nuclear Blast and in North America on 15 February 2011.
 The album was mastered at Finnvox Studios in Finland.
 The download-only single, "The End of It All", was released on 21 December 2010.

 Track listing

 All songs written by Morten Veland.